chovanecm/snow-run/README.md

    gs.print("Hello!");
 }
 ```
-Such script can be executed in two interchangeable ways:
+Such a script can be executed in two interchangeable ways:
 ```shell
 snow exec hello
 # Or simply